lindeloev/mcp/README.md

 [![Coveralls status](https://codecov.io/gh/lindeloev/mcp/branch/master/graph/badge.svg)](https://coveralls.io/r/lindeloev/mcp)

-Bayesian inference of Hierarchical Multiple Change Points (MCP) between Generalized Linear Segments - and the parameters in those segments.
+Bayesian inference of Hierarchical Multiple Change Points (MCP) between Generalized Linear Segments - and the coefficients in those segments.
 Under the hood, `mcp` takes a formula-representation of linear segments and turns it into [JAGS](https://sourceforge.net/projects/mcmc-jags/) code.
 The rest of the package leverages the power of `tidybayes`, `bayesplot`, `coda`, and `loo` to make change point analysis easy and powerful.

 # Install